Admission & Application Instructions

 Before filling out an application, we encourage you to review our website and to speak with the Director of Student Services to discuss any concerns or ask questions not answered on the website.
 We also highly recommend taking a tour of the school, sitting in on a class, or coming in for a complimentary acupuncture treatment in our teaching clinic.

 To apply to the program you can access the application form by going to application page, and following the application link to our online college management program.
 After completing the application you must return to our application page in order to pay the $100 registration fee.
 (If you prefer, you may mail in the registration fee.)

 You must have sealed official transcripts sent from each school you list under the prior education section of the application.
 The transcripts should be mailed to the MWAI Admissions Office or emailed to email@example.com.
 Please list all accredited college and university-level institutions you have attended, including technical schools, in chronological order on the application.
 Additionally, you must send us one passport size photo, a completed release of information form (available as a download from our site or through an email request), and two letters of recommendation.
 These may be sent to the school via regular mail or email at firstname.lastname@example.org.

-1. The first step for admissions is to arrange an interview with Director of Acupuncture, Elsa Del Toro.
-During this interview process, you will be given the opportunity to review the details of the Middle Way Acupuncture Institute program and ask any questions you may have.
-The director will want to hear about how you have come to your interest in pursuing acupuncture as a career.
-After the interview, if you are approved as a candidate for admission, you will be able to proceed to the next step in the process.
+Once the application is complete the Registrar will contact you to arrange for an interview with the Program Director.
+During the interview, you will be given the opportunity to review the details of the Middle Way Acupuncture Institute Program and ask any questions you may have.
+The Director will want to hear about how you have come to your interest in pursuing acupuncture as a career and why you chose Middle Way.

-5. Upon acceptance into the program, applicants who choose to accept admission need to send in a $500 deposit with their enrollment agreement to reserve a seat in the upcoming class.
-The deposit is deducted from the first tuition payment.
+Upon acceptance into the program, you must send in a $500 deposit with your signed enrollment agreement to reserve a seat in the upcoming class.
+The enrollment deposit will be deducted from the first tuition payment.

 Admission Requirements & Policies